SAP-samples/codejam-cap-llm/README.md

 ## Description

-This repository contains the material for the "Expose SAP AI Core capabilities with the SAP Cloud Application Programming Model" CodeJam, which the SAP Developer Advocates brought to you.
+This repository contains the material for the "Expose SAP AI Core capabilities with the SAP Cloud Application Programming Model" CodeJam.

 ## Overview